 - 2 tbsp. sesame oil

 - ½ medium yellow onion, thinly sliced

-- Meanwhile, in a small bowl, add the lime juice and a generous pinch each of kosher salt and pepper.
-Set aside.
+While the oil heats, in a small bowl, whisk together the lime juice and a generous pinch each of salt and black pepper; set aside.

-- In a large wok over high heat, add 2 tablespoons canola oil, swirling the wok to coat the bottom and sides.
-Add the garlic and cook, stir-frying continuously, until fragrant but not yet browned, about 60 seconds.
+To a large wok set over high heat, add the 2 tablespoons of oil and swirl to coat.
+Add the garlic and cook, stirring continuously, until fragrant (do not brown), about 1 minute.
 Add the oyster sauce and sesame oil followed by the fried shrimp, onion, and jalapeño slices.
-Cook, tossing or stirring constantly, until the shrimp are evenly coated in the glossy sauce, 1–2 minutes.
+Cook, tossing or stirring continuously, until the shrimp are evenly coated in the sauce, 1–2 minutes.